 1) process in a water bath for 10 minutes, using the appropriate two-part jar caps, aka “canning,” or

-2) cover with lids, let cool, and store in the refrigerator until ready to use, or
+2) cover with lids, turn upside down, allow to cool, and store in the refrigerator, right side up, until ready to use, or

 3) freeze in plastic containers.

-I love the combination of strawberries, a little sugar, and balsamic vinegar, so I often substitute four tablespoons of balsamic vinegar for the lemon juice.
-The balsamic vinegar not only flavors the jam, but it also gives it a smoother, earthier taste than the lemon juice.
+I love the combination of strawberries, sugar, and balsamic vinegar, so I often substitute four tablespoons of balsamic vinegar for the lemon juice.
+The vinegar not only flavors the jam, but it gives it a smoother, earthier taste than the lemon juice.

 About The Nashville Food Project